Understanding Compositional Data Augmentation in Typologically Diverse Morphological Inflection: Abstract

 \section{Abstract}

-Data augmentation techniques are widely used in low-resource automatic morphological inflection to address the issue of data sparsity.
+Data augmentation techniques are widely used in low-resource automatic morphological inflection to overcome data sparsity.
 However, the full implications of these techniques remain poorly understood.
-In this study, we aim to shed light on the theoretical aspects of the data augmentation strategy \textsc{\augname}, a method that generates synthetic examples by randomly substituting stem characters in existing gold standard training examples.
-Our analysis uncovers that \textsc{\augname} brings about fundamental changes in the underlying data distribution, revealing inherent compositional concatenative structure.
-To complement our theoretical analysis, we investigate the data-efficiency of \textsc{StemCorrupt}.
-Through evaluation across a diverse set of seven typologically distinct languages, we demonstrate that selecting a subset of datapoints with both high diversity \textit{and} high predictive uncertainty significantly enhances the data-efficiency of \textsc{\augname} compared to competitive baselines.
-Furthermore, we explore the impact of typological features on the choice of augmentation strategy and find that languages incorporating non-concatenativity, such as morphonological alternations, derive less benefit from synthetic examples with high predictive uncertainty.
-We attribute this effect to phonotactic violations induced by \textsc{\augname}, emphasizing the need for further research to ensure optimal performance across the entire spectrum of natural language morphology.
+In this study, we aim to shed light on the theoretical aspects of the prominent data augmentation strategy \textsc{\augname} \citep{Silfverberg2017DataAF,Anastasopoulos2019PushingTL}, a method that generates synthetic examples by randomly substituting stem characters in gold standard training examples.
+To begin, we conduct an information-theoretic analysis, arguing that \textsc{\augname} improves compositional generalization by eliminating spurious correlations between morphemes, specifically between the stem and the affixes.
+Our theoretical analysis further leads us to study the sample-efficiency with which \textsc{\augname} reduces these spurious correlations.
+Through evaluation across seven typologically distinct languages, we demonstrate that selecting a subset of datapoints with both high diversity \textit{and} high predictive uncertainty significantly enhances the data-efficiency of \textsc{\augname}.
+However, we also explore the impact of typological features on the choice of the data selection strategy and find that languages incorporating a high degree of allomorphy and phonological alternations derive less benefit from synthetic examples with high uncertainty.
+We attribute this effect to phonotactic violations induced by \textsc{\augname}, emphasizing the need for further research to ensure optimal performance across the entire spectrum of natural language morphology.\footnote{Our code is available at \url{https://github.com/smfsamir/understanding-augmentation-morphology}.}

 {\hat{D}^{Syn}_{train}} {D^{Syn}_{train}} {D_{train}} {\mathbf{Y}} {\mathbf{Y}_{stem}} {\mathbf{Y}_{affix}} {\mathbf{X}_{stem}} {\mathbf{X}_{affix}} {\mathbf{X}} {\mathbf{T}}